-These Roasted Pepper, Zucchini and Corn Rajas Shrimp Tacos are a favorite taco recipe in my household and I am FINALLY sharing them with you all along with an amazing Wolf Gourmet giveaway!
+These Roasted Pepper, Zucchini and Corn Rajas Shrimp Tacos are a favorite taco recipe in my household.
 This post is sponsored by Wolf Gourmet.
-I received a set of their gorgeous stainless steel pans to review and cook with and I got to choose one from the set to give to one lucky reader.
-Giveaway is at the end of the post after the recipe.
-But first, the review and recipe.
+I received a set of their gorgeous stainless steel pans to review.

 So whether you are a soft shell or hard shell taco lover, I am sure you would love these Rajas shrimp tacos.
 And even more so if you get to make them in a brand new Wolf Gourmet pan of your very own!